 The sensitive information you hold in Salesforce is vital to the growth of your company.
 When data is procured, your teams can use it to build and maintain valuable company relationships, manage interactions and turn leads into valued customers.
 These crucial components help you expand the reach of your business and better serve your customers.

-But how can you protect this vast amount of sensitive information?
+But how can you protect this vast amount of sensitive information and ensure the right people have the right level of access?
 Implementing routine practices can provide more than just peace of mind.
 Here’s how you can use Salesforce security best practices to keep your most critical data secure.

 1. Set Restrictive Permissions